 - Gosh Dang It to Heck!: Jeebus!

-- Grumpy Bear: his Mana, yet again.
+- Grumpy Bear: His Mana.

 - Hidden Depths: He can give you some very useful advice once in a blue moon and seems to be capable of keeping his Rag Tag Bunch Of Misfits together.
+And even the Mana of Light compliments him on his skills for scheming.

 - Impossibly Cool Weapon: Honestly, considering the weapons everyone else uses in battle it shouldn't be so strange, but a mechanical sword?
 That can transform into humongous drills and shoot shurikens from the tip?